makrai/notes/rogers2002-bertology.md

 ### Benchmarks that require verbal reasoning

 * BERT was shown to rely on shallow heuristics in
   * natural language inference (McCoy+ 2019b; Zellers+ 2019; Jin+ 2020),
   * reading comprehension (Si+ 19a; Rogers+ ; Sugawara+ ; Si+ 19b; Yogatama+ 19)
   * argument reasoning comprehension (Niven and Kao, 19), and
   * text classification (Jin+ 2020)
 * Such heuristics can even be used to reconstruct a non-publicly-available model (Krishna+ 2020): there is a shortcut in the data
-* devel of harder datasets should be as valued as modeling work
+* development of harder datasets should be as valued as modeling work

 ## Benchmarks for the full range of linguistic competence

-* A step in this direction is the "Checklist" behavioral testing (Ribeiro+ 2020) the best paper at ACL 2020.
-Ideally, such tests would
+* A step in this direction is the "Checklist" behavioral testing (Ribeiro+ 2020)
+  * the best paper at ACL 2020
   * measure not only errors, but also sensitivity (Ettinger, 2019)

 ### Developing methods to “teach” reasoning